Burning Regulations and Permits

 The District of Mission regulates all outdoor burning within the municipal boundaries through Burning Bylaw 2975-1996.

 NOTE: Open burning of yard debris in urban garbage pickup areas is not permitted at any time.
-Burning of land clearing debris, construction debris, and demolition waste is also strictly prohibited within the District of Mission.
+Burning of land clearing debris, construction debris, demolition waste, and garbage is also strictly prohibited within the District of Mission.

 The following regulations apply to Mission residents: